Koma4k0/Simple-Bio-Website/README.md

-# Simple-Bio-Website
+# 🌐 Simple-Bio-Website
-A simple linktree like bio to display your social links and discord profile + status
+Simply add your discord id into `js/script.js` and change the links to whatever you want in `index.html`